instana/envcheck/README.md

 -------------------

  * Add instana-agent config map to the JSON dump.
+ * Add agent memory sizing guide for a k8s cluster.
  * Check access to backend from all daemonsets.
  * Check API permissions.
  * Provide DaemonSet sizing recommendations.